visual arts

 • Intermediate Photography

 Intermediate Photography students create imagery with storytelling and thematic elements.
-Students build upon their foundational skills while diving deeper into more specific areas of photography such as portraiture, abstract, motion, presentation, and more.
-This exploration requires initiative and an interest in experimentation as students are given frequent opportunities to make their own creative choices.
+Students build upon their foundational skills while investigating specific areas of photography such as portraiture, abstract, motion, presentation, and more.
+This exploration requires initiative and an interest in experimentation through frequent opportunities to make creative choices.
 The curriculum for Intermediate Photography varies each semester, allowing students to repeat the course for credit.

 • Nexus: A Course in Design and Creation

-Nexus is a visual arts class that investigates the intersection of art, design, technology, and culture.
-Each student develops a personalized design project, beginning with basic mock-up sketches in pencil, moving to computer software renderings, and ultimately fabricating objects using the tools available in College Prep’s art room and the xLab makerspace.
+This visual arts class investigates the intersection of art, design, technology, and culture.
+Each student develops a personalized design project, beginning with mock-up sketches in pencil, moving to computer software renderings, and ultimately fabricating objects using the tools available in College Prep’s art room and the xLab makerspace.
 Using design software, 3D printers, laser cutters, and sewing machines as well as drawing, crafting, and sculpting, students explore various aspects of design and creation.

 List of 7 members.